 Gifford also recalled a family in which the father, a scientist, made decent money.
 But after COVID-19 hit the household and caused him to miss six weeks of work, he applied for TANF and was denied because his hourly wage exceeded the income level, despite the fact that he was supporting three generations on one income.

-“Assistance program applications are completely black and white,” said Gifford, who has instructed parents who are given a raise to tell their employers they don’t want it, so they remain eligible for welfare.
+“Assistance program applications are completely black and white,” said Gifford, who has instructed parents who are given a raise to tell their employers they don’t want it, so they remain eligible for public benefits.
 “It’s a toggle yes or no, put the number in a box.
 There’s no chance to tell your story.”

 Not having a job can pose a barrier, too.
 Celeste Akers, who works in community services at the Nebraska Medicine Department of Psychiatry, said parents must prove they’re seeking work or receiving job training or education to qualify, unless they’re too disabled to work.
 Single parents in this situation struggle to find — and pay for — child care and transportation.

-Other families have trouble applying in the first place, according to Akers, especially since DHHS no longer assigns caseworkers to help people apply for welfare benefits, unless they fall into specific “high needs” groups, such as adults with developmental disabilities.
+Other families have trouble applying in the first place, according to Akers, especially since DHHS no longer assigns caseworkers to help people apply for public benefits, unless they fall into specific “high needs” groups, such as adults with developmental disabilities.